-If you want to know how to make a wrap dress but don’t know where to start, we’re here for you!
+So if you want to know how to make a wrap dress but don’t know where to start, let’s do it!

 - Use a 1.5cm (5⁄8in) seam allowance unless otherwise stated.